Overview

 The methodology adopted to develop the global vulnerability database consists of:

-1. Numerical Modelling: Stick-and-mass MDOF systems for over 1,000 building classes
+1. Numerical Modelling of Idealised System: Calibration and modelling of stick-and-mass MDOF systems for over 1,000 building classes

-2. Nonlinear Analysis: Cloud-based nonlinear time-history analysis (NLTHA) using an extensive suite of ground motions
+2. Nonlinear Time-History Analysis: Modified cloud analysis (MCA)-based nonlinear time-history analysis using an extensive suite of unscaled ground motions (or with limited scaling)

-3. Fragility Derivation: Fragility functions characterising structural damage conditional on ground-shaking intensity measures
+3. Fragility Derivation: Fragility function fitting using probabilistic seismic demand modelling following MCA, characterising structural damage conditional on ground-shaking IMs

-4. Vulnerability Assembly: Comprehensive vulnerability functions combining fragility with damage-to-loss ratios
+4. Vulnerability Function Assembly: Comprehensive vulnerability functions combining fragility with damage-to-loss ratios and integrating seismic demands (i.e., peak storey drifts and peak floor acceleration) with storey loss functions derived from component-based analysis

 References